akhilagrawal14/computer_vision/README.md

 4. get image info
 5. Histogram of gradients
 6. color distribution graph (in all main colours with nearby how much it is) and display histogram of all.
+7. basic operation : flipping, rotate (like 90 degree,180,270), crop , write text in image , draw rectangle , draw polygon , paste method to one image top of other
+8. thresholding of grayscale image. (default OTSU, can give it too)

 up next:
 1. ORB , SIFT , rBRIEF , FASt